-The following financial information presents an overview of monies received for the years ended December 31, 2019 and 2018.
-The financial information presented has been taken from the 2019 City of Middleburg Heights Comprehensive Annual Financial Report (CAFR).
-The is comprised of more than 130 pages of detailed financial statements, notes, schedules and statistical information.
-The CAFR was prepared in conformance with Generally Accepted Accounting Principles (GAAP) and audited by Rea & Associates, Inc., receiving an unmodified opinion.
+The following financial information presents an overview of monies received for the years ended December 31, 2021 and 2020.
+The financial information presented has been taken from the 2021 City of Middleburg Heights Annual Comprehensive Financial Report (ACFR).
+The opens in a new windowACFR is comprised of more than 140 pages of detailed financial statements, notes, schedules and statistical information.
+The ACFR was prepared in conformance with Generally Accepted Accounting Principles (GAAP) and audited by Rea & Associates, Inc., receiving an unmodified opinion.
 An unmodified opinion is given when an auditor can state that the financial statements are accurately and fairly presented.

 Readers desiring the more detailed financial statements and the full disclosure GAAP basis of accounting information reported in the CAFR are asked to please visit the Financial Reports section of this website.